immpeccable/twitter/README.md

 The following technologies were used to build this Twitter clone:

-- Frontend: React, Redux, Tailwind CSS
+- Frontend: React, Tanstack/React-Query, Tailwind CSS
-- Backend: Node.js, Express, MongoDB
+- Backend: Spring, Java, MongoDB
 - Authentication: JSON Web Tokens (JWT)

 ## Installation and Setup